vic-ma/howtodismantle.github.io/_posts/2023-09-20-Peakboard-Hub-Online-Using-lists-to-store-sensor-data.md

 ![image](/assets/2023-09-20/060.png)

-Each time new sensor data comes in, this script will add a new row to the PBHO list.
+Each time new sensor data comes in, this script will add a new row to the list.
 The columns for this new row come from the columns of the new sensor data.
 Note that we get `IsCooling` by converting `PowerConsumption` into a boolean.

 This script also reloads the PBHO list data source at the end, so that our table control will be able to see the changes.